8–10 May 2017

 Dark Matter - Convenor: Carsten Rott, SKKU

+Search for heavy dark matter decay with IceCube Many heavy (m>100TeV) dark matter models predict the dark matter particle to decay into standard model particles, including neutrinos.
 These neutrinos would produce a unique signal, both in terms of their energy and angular distributions, in the IceCube detector.
 This talk describes the search for such a signal using two years of high energy...

-Antonia Hubbard
+5. Antonia Hubbard (Northwestern)

 08/05/2017, 15:42